Robust Inference Under Heteroskedasticity via the Hadamard Estimator

-This may explain why White's work has achieved such a large practical impact, with more than 26,000 citations at the time of writing.
+This may explain why White's work has achieved such a large practical impact, with more than 34,000 citations at the time of writing.

 However, it was quickly realized that White's estimator is \emph{substantially biased} when the sample size $n$ is not too large---for instance when we only have twice as many samples as the dimension.
 This is a problem, because it can lead to incorrect statistical inferences. \cite{mackinnon1985some} proposed a bias-correction that is unbiased under homoskedasticity.
 However, the question of forming confidence intervals has remained challenging.
 Despite the unbiasedness of the MacKinnon-White estimate in special cases, confidence intervals based on it have below-nominal probability of covering the true parameters in low dimensions \citep[see e.g.,][]{kauermann2001note}.
 It is not clear if this continues to hold in the high-dimensional case.
-In fact in our simulations we observe that these CIs can be anti-conservative in high dimensions.
+In fact in our simulations we observe that these confidence intervals (CIs) can be anti-conservative in high dimensions.
 Thus, constructing accurate CIs in high dimensions remains a challenging open problem.